lenny-vercruyce/lenny-vercruyce.github.io/all_collections/_posts/2025-03-18-math-examples.md

     }
 }
 ```
 If you run this code multiple times you’ll get the same “random” numbers each time unless you explicitly set a seed.
-This isn’t a Go specific problem, similar behavior appears in Python, Java, C, and others.
+This isn’t a Go specific problem, the same happens in Python, Java, C, and others.

-In different languages, randomness failures usually aren’t dramatic.
-Instead, they cause biased data, predictable outcomes, or subtle security issues.
-The key is understanding which randomness tool your language provides, when to seed it, and when to switch to a cryptographically secure alternative.
+In different languages, randomness failures usually aren’t dramatic but they give you predictable outcomes or subtle security issues.
+The key is understanding which randomness tool your language provides, when to seed it, and when to switch to a more serious and secure alternative.
-Properly handling randomness ensures your application behaves reliably and remains secure.